Ratchet & Clank: All 4 One: Development and release

 The game was announced at Sony's Gamescom 2010 press conference by Ted Price of Insomniac Games.
 The game was first rumored on August 6, 2010 when the voice actor for Clank, David Kaye, revealed that he had been hired by Insomniac Games to do more voice acting for Ratchet & Clank.
 The game's working title was Ratchet & Clank: 4 Play; when this name was rejected for its sexual reference, the subtitle was changed to Multiple Organisms, which was also rejected for its obvious innuendo.

 A limited online beta was launched on September 14, 2011, until September 27.
 It allows for up to four players to go online and play through two sections of the game: the opening level of Luminopolis, where the players fight a creature called the Z'Grute, and the Vertigus Cliffs, where players are allowed access to a number of weapons, including new weapons like the Frost Cannon, Plasma Bomb Launcher and Warmonger, along with older weapons like the Combuster, among others.

-The game was released on October 18, 2011, in North America and October 20–October 21 in Europe and Australia.
+The game was released on October 18, 2011, in North America and October 20–21 in Europe and Australia.
 The game was originally rated "7+" in Europe by PEGI, but was re-rated as "12+" when it was released as a Platinum game in response to a consumer complaint regarding the spoken phrase "whoop-ass".